Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/w1_slave.jpg">
 Figure 10: Reading the room temperature

+Once the DS18B20 is tested the room temperature can is used to control one of the RF sockets by using a crontab command and the following Python script which accepts two arguments: the first one is the conditional argument and the second one is value for temperature.
+The first argument can be "l" or "m" that stand for "less than" or "more than".
+For example, if  the argument values are "l" and "23", the socket will switch on when the room temperature is less than 23°C. And it will switch off if the temperature rises above 23°C.

 #### Voice control

 There are some challenges in the way of building a smart home, one of them is to discover a way to control the home devices.
 Of course, some routine tasks can be automated like turning on the air conditioner when the home temperature rises or to turn on/off the fish tank's air pump at the specific time.
 But what about turning on the printer in the other room while working with a laptop or to turn off the desktop PC in the bedroom while cooking in the kitchen.
 It is necessary to have some sort of controlling scheme for the smart home.